University Administrative Policies

 • “Investigation” means any formalized University procedure used to address suspected misconduct.
 Not all matters result in investigative reports.

-3. Ombuds/Dispute Resolution Services
+3. Ombuds Services

-Speaking with an Ombuds office about a problem does not constitute formal notice to the University for the purpose of initiating mandatory reporting requirements, and the information reported will not be shared with any other office.
+Speaking with the Ombuds office about a problem does not constitute formal notice to the University for the purpose of initiating mandatory reporting requirements, and the information reported will not be shared with any other office.

 4. Reporting Suspected Misconduct